Troubleshooting

 ln -s /usr/local/opt/openssl/lib/libcrypto.3.dylib /Users/USERNAME/opt/anaconda3/envs/proteus/lib/python3.10/site-packages/netCDF4/../../../

-ln -s /usr/local/opt/openssl/lib/libssl.3.dylib /Users/USERNAME/opt/anaconda3/envs/proteus/lib/python3.10/site-packages/netCDF4/../../../
+ln -s /usr/local/opt/openssl/lib/libssl.3.dylib /Users/$USER/opt/anaconda3/envs/proteus/lib/python3.10/site-packages/netCDF4/../../../

-MacOS: Python error ModuleNotFoundError: No module named 'yaml'
+ModuleNotFoundError: No module named 'yaml'

-Install yaml via pip rather than via conda.
+Install yaml via pip rather than via conda:

 python -m pip install pyyaml

-MacOS: Missing ifort compilers
+Missing ifort compilers

-MacOS: ModuleNotFoundError: No module named '_tkinter'
+ModuleNotFoundError: No module named '_tkinter'

-Install tkinter package using brew:
+Install the tkinter package using brew:

 brew install python-tk

-MacOS: ImportError: Cannot load backend 'TkAgg' which requires the 'tk' interactive framework, as 'headless' is currently running
+Error: ImportError: Cannot load backend 'TkAgg' which requires the 'tk' interactive framework, as 'headless' is currently running

-MacOS: YAML library error
+YAML library error

 Error: ld: unsupported tapi file type '!tapi-tbd' in YAML file '/Library/Developer/CommandLineTools/SDKs/MacOSX13.sdk/usr/lib/libSystem.tbd' for architecture arm64

 There is an issue with your ld, potentially caused by an existing installation of anaconda.
+Delete all traces of anaconda by following the steps at the Anaconda uninstall guide, then install Python via brew.

-MacOS: gfortran cannot find system libraries
+gfortran cannot find system libraries

 Error: ld library not found for -lsystem

-This usually occurs when your operating system has been updated, but Xcode is not on the latest version
+This usually occurs when your operating system has been updated, but Xcode is not on the latest version.
+Try updating or reinstalling Xcode.

 Alternatively, try adding the following flag to the gfortran compile and link steps: